HamzaAburaneh/WebScraper-for-LoL-stats/README.md

 Must have requests + bs4 installed.
 try to find new libraries
-when running program you will be prompted for a champion name and it will fetch the data... m
+when running program you will be prompted for a champion name and it will fetch the data
-Out of date...